BK1603/Blog/content/writeups/fd.md

 the problem.

 ## Hint
-The input is through a file descriptor, what file descriptor can you write to?
+The program reads from a file descriptor, what file descriptor can you modify?

 ## How I solved it
 The title of the first problem at [pwnable.kr](https://pwnable.kr) is fd.